VolodymyrSemenov/refresh-o-matic/README.md

 - An **emergency stop button** is located on the top right side of the robot backboard should you need to stop the system for any reason.

 - The belt system should always be kept clear of obstructions for successful operation.
+- The cup coasters/weight sensors should be kept clear of obstructions other than cups, for successful operation.

+- The current system is designated to work **only** with standardized red solo cups, but the system code can be adjusted to support addition-sized cups and different desired pour amounts.

 **Future Work:**

 - A more efficient version of our system would include a pump capable of pumping water at a much faster rate than the current peristaltic pump used.

 - Add a second stabilizing rod for the belt connector to keep that part from rotating.

-- The cup coasters/weight sensors should be kept clear of obstructions other than cups, for successful operation.

-- The current system is designated to work **only** with standardized red solo cups

-- The system code can be adjusted to support addition-sized cups and different desired pour amounts.